htw-imi-showtime/showtime-website/content/ss25/master/m5-fun-with-programming/tools.md

       <img src="figma.png" width="200" alt="Logo of Figma">
     </td>
     <td>
-      <a href="https://figma.com/">Figma</a> was used to create the UI component library, style guide and final design for the user interface of the application.
+      <a href="https://figma.com/">Figma</a> was used to create the UI component library, style guide, and final design for the user interface of the application.
     </td>
   </tr>
 </table>